Deciding to buy a blog could be one of the most lucrative decisions you make this year.

 The more traffic you can get from your blog, the more likely you are to attract potential affiliates and partners to help you monetize your online content.
 Ideally, you’ll want to know where your traffic sources are coming from too.
 For instance, does the blog have a good SEO strategy, or is it reliant primarily on social media and email for collecting prospects?

-Step 4: Analyze existing revenue and potential growth
+Step 4: Analyze existing revenue and growth potential

 You can also check opportunities for revenue yourself, by diving into the performance of the blog on multiple levels.
 Ask yourself whether the blog currently runs affiliate marketing campaigns, or sponsored ads and whether it’s generating revenue through Google AdSense.